joshayoung/joshayoung_website/src/content/2018-05-20-basic-rails-mvc-setup.md

 ---
 title: Basic Rails MVC Setup
 description: This serves as a reference for a basic rails MVC setup with minimal customization.
+These tips will hopefully aid anyone that needs to quickly start in rails or refresh their memory.
+In addition, please checkout my Ruby and Rails sections on the snippets page.
 date: 2018-05-20
 path: /basic-rails-mvc-setup
 tags: ["programming", "rails", "ruby", "mvc"]